lucaswerkmeister/m3api/README.md

 Using a combination of transpiling and polyfilling, it should be possible to use m3api on older platforms as well.
-If you try this, feel free to send a pull request updating this paragraph with your experience.
+If you try this, feel free to send a merge request updating this paragraph with your experience.

 ## Stability